-You must register with the police if you are 16 or older, will be working or studying in the UK for six months or longer, and if you are a foreign national and citizen of one of the following countries:
+You must register with the police if you are 16 or older, will be working or studying in the UK for six months or longer, and are a foreign national and citizen of one of the following countries:

 Afghanistan, Algeria, Argentina, Armenia, Azerbaijan, Bahrain, Belarus, Bolivia, Brazil, China, Colombia, Cuba, Egypt, Georgia, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Moldova, Morocco, North Korea, Oman, Palestine, Peru, Qatar, Russia, Saudi Arabia, Sudan, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, Ukraine, Uzbekistan, Yemen